How is ROP diagnosed?

 How is ROP treated?

 Approximately 10% of ROP cases will be serious enough to require treatment that prevents permanent vision loss or blindness.
 Your provider will recommend when treatment is needed but is most likely if a child has plus disease or when there is Zone I with Stage 3 ROP or higher.
-Treatments for ROP include:

 If ROP progresses to stage 4 or 5, eye surgery may be necessary to prevent the worsening of the retinal detachment.
-Eye surgeries to treat ROP include:

 What follow up is needed for ROP?

-be checked less often.
+All babies with ROP need be checked about every 1-3 weeks until the ophthalmologist determines the ROP has fully resolved and/or the retina has fully grown blood vessels.
+Then, the baby’s eyes can be checked less often.
 Some of these checks may happen after the baby goes home from the NICU.
 It is very important that you keep all scheduled follow-up appointments your doctor recommends.
 The earlier ROP is identified, the more helpful the treatment will be in preventing vision loss.